 The first and most important notion to consider when deciding on an anchor is to remember that no anchor is a “one size fits all.”
 Some may disagree with that statement, and it may not be far from the truth.

-There are a few different kinds of anchors that serve a different purpose or different types of boats.
+There are a few different kinds of anchors that serve different purposes or different types of boats.

 The most common anchors used for pontoon boats are;